cmu-sei/crucible/docs/cite/index.md

 2. **Basic-Level Permission**: Can only view the team score.
 3. **CITE**: Web application that allows multiple participants from different organizations to evaluate, score, and comment on cyber incidents.
 4. **CITE Dashboard**: Shows exercise details.
+5. **CITE Report**: Recollects all user's responses into a single printable page version, for user to reference or keep for their records.
-5. **CITE Scoresheet**: Compares participant scores to organizations scores, group average scores, and the official score.
+6. **CITE Scoresheet**: Compares participant scores to organizations scores, group average scores, and the official score.
-6. **Evaluation**: Defines the scoring model used, as well as the moves and teams who will be participating in the exercise.
+7. **Evaluation**: Defines the scoring model used, as well as the moves and teams who will be participating in the exercise.
-7. **Modifiers**: If enabled, this value is used in calculating the Scoring Category score.
+8. **Modifiers**: If enabled, this value is used in calculating the Scoring Category score.
 Depending on how the equation is written, the modifier can be used to add, subtract, multiply and/or divide within the equation.
-8. **Modify-Level Permission**: Can view and edit the team score.
+9. **Modify-Level Permission**: Can view and edit the team score.
-9. **Moves**: A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
+10. **Moves**: A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
-10. **Observer Role**: Individuals who are tasked with impartially and objectively monitoring teams during an exercise.
+11. **Observer Role**: Individuals who are tasked with impartially and objectively monitoring teams during an exercise.
-11. **Roles**: Provide a set of responsibilities assigned to a user during an exercise.
+12. **Roles**: Provide a set of responsibilities assigned to a user during an exercise.
-12. **Scoring Category**: Has a defined equation used to calculate the submission score from the categroy scores.
+13. **Scoring Category**: Has a defined equation used to calculate the submission score from the categroy scores.
 Additionally, the category has a weight which will multiply the score obtained.
-13. **Scoring Model**: Tool used to assign a comparative value, takes into account the totality of the data points, their relative weights, and the scores for each of their range values.
+14. **Scoring Model**: Tool used to assign a comparative value, takes into account the totality of the data points, their relative weights, and the scores for each of their range values.
-14. **Scoring Options**: Has a preset value which will be used to calculate the submission score for the Scoring Category it is part of.
+15. **Scoring Options**: Has a preset value which will be used to calculate the submission score for the Scoring Category it is part of.
-15. **Submission**: Act of providing a score or response for an evaluation in relation to an incident presented during the current move.
+16. **Submission**: Act of providing a score or response for an evaluation in relation to an incident presented during the current move.
-16. **Submit-Level Permission**: Can view, edit, and submit the team score.
+17. **Submit-Level Permission**: Can view, edit, and submit the team score.
-17. **Team Types**: Types of teams available to be assigned to different teams with similar characteristics during an exercise.
+18. **Team Types**: Types of teams available to be assigned to different teams with similar characteristics during an exercise.